aff3ct/dvbs2/README.md

 ##Machines installation

 - Ubuntu 16.04 Desktop and 18.04 Server have been tested)
 - Needs Git && CMake :
 ```bash
 sudo apt install git cmake
 ```
 ### UHD Installation
 UHD is the software library that is needed for controlling the USRPs.
 Follow the instructions in "Install Linux" part at  [Ettus N310 Building](https://kb.ettus.com/Building_and_Installing_the_USRP_Open-Source_Toolchain_(UHD_and_GNU_Radio)_on_Linux).

 When asked to checkout a specific tag for UHD, use the following: `v3.14.1.1-rc1` When asked to checkout a specific tag for GNU radio, use the following: `3.7.13.4`

+To update the USRP's FPGA images to switch between 1G / 10G / Dual 10G Ethernet, follow the instructions at [Ettus N310 Getting Started](https://kb.ettus.com/USRP_N300/N310/N320/N321_Getting_Started_Guide), "Updating the FPGA Image".

 ### Ethernet configuration
 Connect the USRP on a 10G ports.
 Then configure the IP address and MTU.